strimzi/proposals/037-kafka-canary-roadmap.md

 ### Differential observations

-By running multiple producers and/or consumers, a canary could more accurately indicate where problems lay.
+By running multiple producers and consumers, Canary could more accurately indicate where problems lay.

 For example, in a cluster with multiple listeners using different authentication mechanisms, if produce requests via a `SASL/OAUTHBEARER`-authenticated listener fail, but succeed via the `SASL/PLAIN`-authenticated listener you can infer that the problem is with the login mechanism.